Go Back

 1/4 teaspoon black pepper

-Cooking spray or oil for misting
+Cooking spray or olive oil for misting

 Instructions

-Preheat your air fryer to 400°F (200°C) for about 5 minutes.
+Preheat the air fryer to 400°F (200°C) for about 5 minutes.

-Air fry at 400°F (200°C) for 8-10 minutes, flipping halfway through until they are golden brown and crispy.
+Cook the shrimp in the air fryer for about 8-10 minutes, flipping them halfway through until they are golden brown and crispy.

 Prep Time: 15 minutes | Total Time: 25 minutes | Servings: 4